 Generation of DNA libraries for sequencing.

 Extracted genomic DNA was prepared for bisulfite sequencing, using published protocols.
 For whole-genome bisulfite sequencing (WGBS) and reduced-representation bisulfite sequencing (RRBS), the DNA fragments were adapted to barcoded methylated adaptors (Illumina).
 For WGBS, the adapted DNA was converted using the EZ DNA Methylation Lightning kit (Zymo Research) and then amplified for ten cycles using iQ SYBR Green Supermix (BioRad).
 For RRBS, the adapted DNA was converted using the MethylCode Bisulfite Conversion kit (Thermo Fisher Scientific) and amplified using the PfuTurboCx polymerase (Agilent) for 12–14 cycles.
 Libraries were pooled and size-selected using 6% TBE polyacrylamide gels.
-Libraries were sequenced using the Illumina HiSeq platform for paired ends for 100–111 cycles, the Illumina MiSeq platform for paired ends for 75 cycles and the GAIIx platform [AU: Correct?]
-(WGBS only) for single ends for 36 cycles [AU: Sentence was edited for clarity.
+Libraries were sequenced using the Illumina HiSeq platform for paired ends for 100–111 cycles, and the Illumina MiSeq platform for paired ends for 75 cycles.
+[AU: Sentence was edited for clarity.
 Correct as edited?].

 Read mapping.

 WGBS and RRBS data were processed in similar fashions.
-We first trimmed all PE [AU: Please spell out PE.] or s.e.m. fastq files using trim-galore version 0.3.3 to remove low-quality bases and biased read positions.
+We first trimmed all paired-end (PE) [AU: Please spell out PE.] or single-end (SE) fastq files using trim-galore version 0.3.3 to remove low-quality bases and biased read positions.
 Next, the reads were encoded to map to a three-letter genome via conversion of all cytosines to thymidines or all guanines to adenines [AU: A,T,G,C correct as edited?] for the reads that seemed to be from the reverse-complement strand.
 Then the reads were mapped using BWA mem version 0.7.5a, with the options ‘-B2 -c1000’ to both the Watson-strand- and Crick-strand-converted [AU: Correct?] genomes.
 The alignments with mapping-quality scores of <5 were discarded, and only reads with a higher best-mapping-quality score in either the Watson or Crick strand were kept.
 Finally, the encoded read sequences were replaced by the original read sequences in the final BAM files.
 Overlapping paired-end reads were also clipped with the bamUtils clipOverlap function.

 Methylation haplotype blocks (MHBs).